Bronze14/Photosite/README.md

 This will generate a `dist` directory with optimized and minified files ready for deployment.

+## React Router

+React Router is used for client-side routing in the Photo Snap application.
+Routes are defined in the `src/App.js` file.
+You can add or modify routes as per your requirements.

 ## Deployment

 To deploy the project, you can use any hosting platform of your choice.
 One option is to use Netlify: